CySCA/CySCA2015/README.md

 -----------
 This repository contains raw challenge files and writeups for the CySCA2015 competition.

-* Write-ups will be added as they are completed.
+* Write-ups by the various supporters will be added as they are completed.

 Sections
 --------